Node.js TCP/IP Networking: OS Sockets & Ports

 Routing chooses an interface and maybe a next hop.
 The link layer still needs a delivery target on the local link.

 Node usually sees ARP and Neighbor Discovery through symptoms.
-A connect call may hang while the OS tries to resolve the next hop.
+A connect call may wait while the OS tries to resolve the next hop.
 A packet capture may show ARP requests before TCP packets.
 A route can be correct while the next-hop neighbor is unreachable.
-JavaScript just sees delayed connection progress or an error after the OS gives up.
+JavaScript sees delayed connection progress or an error after the OS gives up.

-That write submits 65,536 bytes to the socket path.
+socket.write(Buffer.alloc(64 * 1024));That write submits 65,536 bytes to the socket path.
 Ethernet with a 1500-byte MTU cannot carry that as one IP packet.
-TCP segmentation and offload features may shape what packet capture sees, and the interface driver may perform some work late in the transmit path.
+TCP segmentation and offload features may affect what packet capture shows, and the interface driver may perform some work late in the transmit path.
 The JavaScript byte count remains the application byte count.

-Keep packet-capture vocabulary precise when you debug this layer:
+Keep packet-capture vocabulary precise when you debug this layer -

 Ethernet frame